-We may be interested in buying or consigning your used piano or organ if it meets our following criteria.
+If your piano has had regular tuning and maintenance and is newer than 1980 we may be interested in buying or consigning your piano.
 We are located in Eastern Tennessee so if you are halfway across the United States we may not be able to help you.

-Before you call asking or fill this form out to Sell or Consign your Piano or Organ, please read the following:
+Before you call asking or fill this form out to Sell or Consign your Piano, please read the following:

 1. GENERAL CONDITION: “It looks like new” has NOTHING to do with the value of your piano.
 Every person who has ever called us starts with, “It looks like new”.
 The outside appearance has less to do with the value of your piano than does the condition of the action and pin block.
 Additionally, since styles change, if the piano actually does “look like new”, a 30-year-old piano is going to look like something that was new 30 years ago – not like instruments that sell new today. (ie: a 30-year-old car might “look like new” but it would not look like a new car today – big difference in “like new”.)